TxtDot/dalet/specification/main.md

 ### Stage 1 (optional)

 In the first stage, the daleth language is parsed and converted to daletl.
-All tag names are replaced by the smallest possible names, so that they take up less space in json or messagepack, for example. **This stage is not for data transmission**.
+All tags becomes an array of properties `[tag_id, body, argument]`, so that they take up less space in json or messagepack, for example. **This stage is not for data transmission**.

 ### Stage 2